 RDXML004I Client Disconnected.

-Explanation: A client has disconnected from the driver.
-This might be the Metadirectory engine disconnecting after a driver shutdown request or a Web-based request that has ended.
+- Explanation: A client has disconnected from the driver.
+This might be the Metadirectory engine disconnecting after a driver shutdown request or a Web-based request that has ended. - Action: No action required.

 RDXML005W Unable to establish client connection.